Ato Kwamina Yanney Snr.: Achievements

 During the centenary of world cinema, he was awarded with a Certificate of Distinction in Scriptwriting.
 He was awarded with a GAFTA Osagyefo citation for promoting pan-Africanism.
 He was honored for contributing to the development of the Ghanaian Film Industry in film production and directing at the 40th anniversary of the industry.
+Ato Kwamina Yanney was responsible for the grooming filmmakers like Ivan Quashigah, George Bosompim, Yaw Boakye, Emmanuel Kwesi France, the Nollywood film actor, and introduced his cousin Kwaw Ansah into the industry.